 I am not really Socrates returned from the dead, but I am a lifelong lover and seeker of wisdom.
-Since the word “philosophy” simply means “lover of wisdom,” Then, I guess, that anyone who loves and pursues wisdom can be considered a philosopher in that sense.
-Yet there is a more technical definition of philosophy which is “the study of first principles and ultimate causes of all knowable reality.”
-If this is the case, the philosophy has something to tell us about literally everything, having a scope that is entirely universal.
-This should make the study of philosophy and exciting and dynamic endeavor rather than a dry academic discipline.
+“Philosophy” means “lover of wisdom” and anyone pursuing wisdom can be considered a philosopher.
+Yet there is a more technical definition of philosophy “the study of first principles and causes of all knowable reality.”
+If this is the case, the philosophy has something to tell us about literally everything.
+It have a scope that is entirely universal.
+As an author, I believe that the study of philosophy should be an exciting and dynamic endeavor, not just a dry academic discipline.
 Unfortunately, much of contemporary academic philosophy has become just that.
 Consider the following quote:

 “The only critique of philosophy that is possible and that proves anything, namely trying to see whether one can live in accordance with it, has never been taught at universities; all that has ever been taught is a critique of words by means of other words.”– Nietzsche, Untimely Meditations, “Schopenhauer as Educator,” #8

 The contemporary study of philosophy, more often than not, has become an end in itself rather than a means to an end.
-For the Greeks such as Socrates, Plato, and Aristotle, the end of philosophy was development of virtue that worked itself out through good government, producing a happy and prosperous citizenry.
+Ancient Greek philosophers like Socrates, Plato, and Aristotle aimed to cultivate virtue and promote good governance for societal well-being.
 Much of today’s philosophy has become an esoteric echo chamber that has no bearing or practical application to real life.
 Because of all of this, many modern philosophers have walled themselves off from the people that they should be serving.
-I hope to make the philosophical ideas that I discuss both interesting and relatable to life.
+As an author I hope to make the philosophical ideas that I discuss both interesting and relatable to life.

 I was born and raised in in Steubenville, Ohio, a community that, at the time, revolved around steel mills.
 It was a very ethnic community.
-As the child of Italian immigrants, I was baptized and raised in the Catholic Church, but left when I was eighteen.
-For me growing up, Catholicism was mainly a cultural experience and so, when I went off to college, I abandoned that Catholic faith.
+As the child of Italian immigrants, I was raised in the Catholic Church, but I left when I was eighteen.
+For me growing up, Catholicism was mainly a cultural experience.
+However, in college, I left behind my Catholic faith.
 I journeyed through broader Evangelicalism and eventually settled in the Reformed faith.
 Even though I learned much and met many wonderful people in those settings, eventually I returned to the Catholic Church after extensively reading the Church Fathers.
-I am grateful for how God has used my past experiences in other churches to help mature me as a Christian and to bring me to the point that I am today.
+I’m grateful for how God has used my past experiences in other churches to help mature me as a Christian and to bring me to the point that I am today.

-I am fascinated by the relationship between faith and reason and have developed this blog to learn about the interaction between them as particularly expressed through the Catholic faith and Greek philosophy.
-I realize that I am just one small voice, but I believe that it is the coalescing of thousands of voices that makes a difference.
+Through my blog, I explore the interaction of faith and reason, focusing on Catholicism and Greek philosophy.
+I realize that I am just one small voice, but as an author I believe that it is the coalescing of thousands of voices that makes a difference.
 There is only one truth, but, because of our experiences and education, each person sees that truth from a slightly different perspective.
-By putting all of our perspectives together, the rich tapestry of what is called reality starts to take shape.
-It is my hope that you will be inspired as well to add your voice to the conversation in whatever way works best for you.
+By putting all of our perspectives together, we start to shape the rich tapestry of what is called reality.
+I hope that you will also be inspired to add your voice to the conversation in whatever way works best for you.

 Eye Friendly Visuals